nrako/onstage/README.md

 ## TODO

-A lot, and FYI a lot of refactoring and stripping is planified.
+A lot, FYI a lot of refactoring and stripping is planified.

 * Implement Testacular
 * Code some Jasmine tests before the refactoring phase